ichthala/tscripter/README.md

 Current features:
 - Prepends alternating IDs to spoken lines

+Planned features:
+- Detect spoken lines that start with stage directions
+- Implement notation for consecutive lines by the same speaker
+- Accept multiple filenames
+- Accept wildcard filenames

 Expected format:
 - File must be .txt
 - Speakers of each line must alternate